team23/async-signals/README.md

 * I added type annotations to all functions and classes, mypy is happy now 🧐
 * I created tests for the signals library - without using any Django models 😎

+## Installation

+Just use `pip install async-signals` to install the library.

 ## Usage

 ```python